Why Thinking Your Way Out of Anxiety Doesn't Always Work - And What to Do Instead

 Not all anxiety is the same, and the distinction matters when you're choosing what to do with it.

-Everyday anxiety is the nervous system doing its job — flagging a possible threat, running the risk assessment, keeping you alert.
+Everyday anxiety is the nervous system doing its job accurately: flagging a possible threat, running the risk assessment, keeping you alert.
 The thinking brain is still online.
 You're worried, but you can still reason.
-In this state, cognitive tools work well.
+In this state, cognitive tools work well because the gating system is still open to new information, you can update it with evidence, reframe the thought, talk yourself through it.

 A useful concept here is the window of tolerance.
-Inside it, you're activated but manageable — anxious, but able to think and function.
+Inside it, you're activated but manageable, anxious but still able to think and function.
 Outside it, the nervous system has taken over and the thinking brain is largely offline.
 The tools that work inside the window are different from the ones that work outside it.
 Both matter.
 Neither is better.
-And most people need both.
+And most people, at different points in their lives, need both.

 Top-down tools: working from the mind